• Skip to primary navigation

 • Our LLM students take classes with our JD students.

-• Optional Specialization available in the following areas:
+• Optional Specializations are available in the following areas:

 • International & Comparative Law